diff-use/diff-use.github.io/_posts/2025-09-24-diffuse_rotation.md

 ![Insulin](/assets/images/posts/insulin_diffuse.png)
 *X-Ray scattering image of insulin.
 The signal between the sharp Bragg peaks is the diffuse scattering.
 The isotropic ring is due to water's presence in the crystal as a solvent, but non-isotropic diffuse signal is due in part to insulin's conformational ensemble.
 Meisberger and Ando (2023).*

 The dominant term contributing to this diffuse signal is known as Guinier's Equation:

 $$
 I_{\text{diffuse}}=I_{avg}-|F_{avg}|^2
 $$

 $I$ is the intensity reading on the detector and $F$ is the complex structure factor.
 These values are averaged (a phased average in the case of the structure factor) over each and every unit cell at each spot on the X-Ray detector.
-If each unit cell is truly identical, then $I_{avg}=|F_{avg}|^2$ and the diffuse signal is exactly zero.
+If each unit cell is truly identical, then the average intensity is the same as the square of the average structure factor and the diffuse signal is exactly zero.
 Now if you have ever learned that the intensity is the complex square of the structure factor, then you can see Guinier's Equation in a new light (transitioning to the angle brackets notation for ensemble averages):

 $$
 I_{\text{diffuse}}=<|F|^2>-|<F>|^2